odisfm/zcx-core/docs/content/lessons/session-view.md

 !!! note "Template strings"
     To understand this syntax, see the [template reference](../reference/template.md)

-### Altering defaults
+### Extending defaults

-We can change the default functionality by adding a [section template](../reference/template.md#section-templates):
+We can extend the default functionality by adding a [section template](../reference/template.md#section-templates):

 ```yaml title="matrix_sections.yaml" hl_lines="6-9"
 __session_view: